 Mathematics and English must be completed to at least Ordinary Level grade C3 in Irish Leaving Certificate.
 Certain FETAC modules will be accepted in lieu of these.

-To enrol on this course, you must meet our entry critieria.
+To enter one of our courses, you must meet our academic criteria.
 You must also have undertaken some relevant formal academic study within the past five years.

 What will the Admissions Tutors look for in my Personal Statement?

 The Admissions Tutor looks for evidence that you offer a caring and compassionate approach; that your personal values and attitudes align with those of the NHS Constitution and the University; that you have realistic insight to the area you plan to study; and that you are committed to both study and practice parts of the course.

 Why do you want to be a Child Nurse? - What is it about ‘your’ attitudes, values and character that makes this profession so appropriate for you?